zbunde/intro_to_canvas/readme.md

        - go into console in your browser.

-       - write drawBlock(0,0 "red"), notice how it paints the first "pixel".
-Now drawBlock(1,0, "green"), notice how it paints it really close to the first one.
-We need to account for this change by multiplying our coordinates by the pixel_size in our drawBlock function.
+       - write drawPixel(0,0 "red"), notice how it paints the first "pixel".
+Now drawPixel(1,0, "green"), notice how it paints it really close to the first one.
+We need to account for this change by multiplying our coordinates by the pixel_size in our drawPixel function.

        ```
-       function drawBlock(x, y, color){
+       function drawPixel(x, y, color){
                 context.fillStyle = color
                 context.fillRect(x*pixel_size , y*pixel_size, pixel_size, pixel_size);
           }